NitroxNova/humanizer/README.md

 compute shaders and visual shaders for faster everything (maybe)
 bone poses for clothing (like high heals)

-* no longer afficilated with emberlight, donations to that patreon are not received here *
+* no longer affiliated with emberlight, donations to that patreon are not received here *